 Conclusion and outlook

 Magnitudes are connected to fluxes by Pogson's law.
 Apparent magnitude is a measure of brightness (flux) expressed at logarithmic scale.
-To summarize, Vega's apparent magnitude in Johnson UBV passband filters is not exactly zero.
-Magnitude in Johnson V passband shall be assumed as V=0.03, which is a deviation of 2.8% (percent) from zero.
-Vega will define an actual zeropoint of UBV magnitudes, but doesn't have brightness V=0.00.
+To summarize, Vega's apparent magnitude and colors in Johnson UBV passband filters is not exactly zero and differs when measured with different filters and detectors.
+Magnitude in the Johnson V passband measured with photomultiplier tubes and early filter assembly shall be assumed as V=0.03, which is a deviation of 2.8% (percent) from zero.
+Keep in mind, that Johnson V is not the same visual apparent magnitude as the human eye might "see" Vega.

 Of more importance is: The fundamental property of the concept of apparent magnitude, its zeropoint offers the opportunity to derive apparent magnitude from photon count measures.
 The zeropoint defines a reference brightness used to compare apparent magnitude to the reference from where we may build the relationship between apparent magnitude and photon count.
 The reference could be approximately Vega and many other well known reference stars suited to derive magnitudes.
 For more details, see the work of Johnson & Morgan (1953), Bessel (2005) or Stritzinger (2005).